eric-bach/rpi-ticker/README.md

 This project contains the source code for deploying a news headline and stock ticker powered by RGB LED matrix panels and the [Raspberry Pi control library](https://github.com/hzeller/rpi-rgb-led-matrix) from [hzeller](https://github.com/hzeller).
 The specific RGB LED matrix panels and bonnet/HAT I used for this project were sourced from [Adafruit](https://www.adafruit.com) but others may work as well.

-A NodeJS application running in a cron job periodically fetches stock quotes and news headlines from [Yahoo Finance](https://finance.yahoo.com/) and [Newsdata.IO](https://newsdata.io/).
-The data is saved to a text file on the local storage which is read by the rpi-ticker program which is writen using the C# binding from [hzeller's Raspberry Pi control library](https://github.com/hzeller/rpi-rgb-led-matrix).
+The `src` folder contains the application using the C# bindings from [hzeller's Raspberry Pi control library](https://github.com/hzeller/rpi-rgb-led-matrix) to fetch stock quotes and news headlines from [Yahoo Finance](https://finance.yahoo.com/) and [Newsdata.IO](https://newsdata.io/).

 ## Getting started